-Train to Teach Primary with United Teaching - fee paying route
+Train to teach primary with United Teaching - fee paying route

 United Teaching offers a practical, school-based route into teaching, giving you the experience, training, and support you need to become an excellent primary teacher.